Delve lets you monitor PyTorch model layer saturation during training

 Delve: Deep Live Visualization and Evaluation

-Use Delve if you need a lightweight PyTorch or Keras extension that:
+Use Delve if you need a lightweight PyTorch extension that:

 pip install delve

 The saturation metric is the core feature of delve.
 By default saturation is a value between 0 and 1.0 computed for any convolutional, lstm or dense layer in the network.
 The saturation describes the percentage of eigendirections required for explaining 99% of the variance.
 Simply speaking, it tells you how much your data is "filling up" the individual layers inside your model.

 In the image below you can see how saturation portraits inefficiencies in your neural network.
 The depicted model is ResNet18 trained on 32 pixel images, which is way to small for a model with a receptive field exceeding 400 pixels in the final layers.

 To visualize what this poorly chosen input resolution does to the inference, we trained logistic regressions on the output of every layer to solve the same task as the model.
 You can clearly see that only the first half of the model (at best) is improving the intermedia solutions of our logistic regression "probes".
 The layers following this are contributing nothing to the quality of the prediction!
 You also see that saturation is extremly low for this layers!

 We call this a tail and it can be removed by either increasing the input resolution or (which is more economical) reducing the receptive field size to match the object size of your dataset.